minepy/minepy/docs/source/install.rst

 Requirements:

 * GCC
-* Python >= 2.7
+* Python 2.7, 3.X
 * NumPy >= 1.3.0 (with header files)

 On Linux
 ^^^^^^^^

-We suggest to install the GCC compiler through the package manager (e.g. on Ubuntu/Debian):
+We suggest to install the GCC and the Python headers through the package manager (e.g. on Ubuntu/Debian):

 .. code-block:: sh